JBEI/edd/docs/Use_Cases.md

    based either on inspection of the line/assay definitions and meta-data, or on selective filtering of the plot.
 Common/anticipated use cases at JBEI are:
-   1. __SBML export:__ SBML is a commonly-used, but work-in-progress and incompletely-supported file format used in Synthetic Biology
+   1. __SBML export:__ SBML is a commonly-used, but work-in-progress and incompletely-supported file format used in Synthetic Biology.
+SBML's purpose is to model organisms, so it has applications outside of Synthetic Biology.
+EDD'S support for the format is incomplete mainly because the format is currently a moving target, and there is no official standards organization responsible for finalizing versions.
    2. __CSV export:__ for a variety of other uses, including custom analysis.
 Common / anticipated analyses tools are: Excel, R, MatLab, or iPython notebooks
    3. __REST API export:__ for consumption by advanced users with more specific needs, by the EDD